Biden to meet Syrian opposition leader in Europe - White House

 Biden is scheduled to meet with German Chancellor Angela Merkel in Berlin on Friday, French President Francois Hollande on Monday, and British Prime Minister David Cameron on Tuesday.

-Obama this week said the United States would boost humanitarian aid to Syria with $155 million (97.6 million pounds) in aid for food, medical care and clothing for people in Syria and refugees.
+Obama this week said the United States would boost humanitarian aid to Syria with $155 million in aid for food, medical care and clothing for people in Syria and refugees.

 Alkhatib, the scion of a Damascene Muslim religious dynasty, is a mainstream Muslim preacher from a family that have long been the custodians of the ancient Umayyad Mosque in central Damascus, one of the holiest places of Islam.
 He is widely respected across Syria's different religious communities.